-Let’s start with the basics, there is a difference between a sunscreen and a sunblock.
+Let’s start with the basics; there is a difference between a sunscreen and a sunblock.
 A sunscreen contains various ingredients that absorb the UV (ultraviolet) light instead of allowing your skin to absorb it.
 These are commonly known as chemical blockers in the cosmetic industry.
 Common used chemical blockers are: Bemotrizinol (Tinosorb S), Benzophenones 1–12, Dioxybenzone, Drometrizole trisiloxane (Mexoryl XL), Iscotrizinol (Uvasorb HEB), Octocrylene, Oxybenzone (Eusolex 4360), and Sulisobenzone.
 Whew!
 I feel like those words are quite a mouthful!
 Many of these chemical blockers will break down after several hours of exposure to the sun, so you do need to re-apply frequently to have the best performance from the sunscreen.
-These products don’t wash away, so they are good for when playing in water for long periods of time.
+These products don’t wash away, so they are good for when playing in the water for long periods.

-On the other hand a sunblock is a physical blocker.
+On the other hand, a sunblock is a physical blocker.
 The most commonly used ingredients that are physical blockers are Titanium Dioxide and Zinc Oxide.
 These are particles that stay on the skin and reflect the UV light.
 These products don’t break down due to exposure to the sun, but they will wash away when you are playing in the water.